michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 * This data should be examined using time series forecasting.
 This may provide further insight and hopefully increase the predictive power of the model.

-* The Central Business District should be subdivided and examine further.
+* The Central Business District should be subdivided and examined further.
 This is possible as the VPD data gives street, hundred block, latitude and longitude data.

 * Data should be added or refined to the model inputs (see improvements and extensions below)